top of page

 In 1924, two men, Nathan Leopold and Richard Loeb, committed what was then called the "crime of the century".
 They kidnapped a young boy, Bobby Franks, beat him to death with a chisel, buried his body, and tried to extort ransom money from the boy's grieving family.
 These two men believed they were "supermen".
 To define this as Leopold did in a letter to Loeb, a superman "is, on account of certain superior qualities inherent in him, exempted from the ordinary laws which govern men.
 He is not liable for anything he may do."

-To non-philosophers, this might sound antithetical to the concept of a superman.
-After all, the comic hero, in spite of possessing such inherent superior qualities, spends more time selflessly defending the weak and using those superior qualities for the benefit of his society.
-But anyone with more than a casual interest in philosophy will be aware that this concept actually comes from notorious atheistic philosopher, Friedrich Nietzsche.
-Nietzsche proposed that Evolution cannot be assumed to have "finished".
-A time will come when our descendants will look back on us as we look back on our primitive ancestors.
+Nietzsche proposed that Evolution, which is an atheistic religion, cannot be assumed to have "finished".
+A time will come when our descendants will look back on us the way we look back on a cave man.
 Furthermore, this does not necessarily have to be something achieved in the distant future, but could maybe happen even right now.
 As a matter of fact, the entire concept of the superman focuses on psychological superiority, not biological superiority.
-The superman would ultimately be said to have emerged when a superior man had completely mastered himself, specifically casting off Christian "herd mentality" and create his own, worldly values.
+The superman would ultimately be said to have emerged when a superior man had completely mastered himself, specifically casting off "herd mentality", which Nietzsche attributed to Christianity, and create his own, worldly values.

 As Nietzsche's concept of the superman specifically requires casting off Christianity, needless to say neither Leopold nor Loeb were especially devout followers of Christ.
-And they did take the concept of the superman to its logical conclusion.
-Indeed, even if they had not, Nietzsche's superman required the superman to come up with his own values, thus meaning that a superman would not necessarily conform to Nietzsche's idea of the superman (isn't it funny how man-made philosophies tend to collapse on themselves?).
-Thus, we could argue that the rejection of Christianity, particularly when it leads one to be tied entirely to this world, lead to this horrific crime.
-And yet, presumably, any atheist who heard me say "atheism is bad because these two dudes killed a kid" would laugh in my face.
+Rather, they were atheists, much like the philosopher from whom they gained the idea that they might be "supermen".
+Furthermore, they they took the atheistic concept of the superman to its logical conclusion.
+Ironically, even if they had not, Nietzsche's concept of the superman required the superman to come up with his own values, thus meaning that a superman would not necessarily conform to Nietzsche's idea of the superman (isn't it funny how man-made philosophies tend to collapse on themselves?).

 Carl Panzram